Randolph Jefferson: Marriage and family

 On July 30, 1781, Jefferson married his first cousin, Anne Lewis, the daughter of Colonel Charles Lewis of Buck Island and Mary Randolph, the sister of Jane Randolph Jefferson.
 Isham Randolph of Dungeness was the grandfather of both Randolph Jefferson and Anne Jefferson Lewis.
 They had six children: Thomas, Robert Lewis, Peter Field, Isham Randolph, James Lilburne and Anna Scott.
-Anna Scott Jefferson, nicknamed Nancy, married Hastings Mark.
+Anna Scott Jefferson married Zachariah Nevil (d.1830), who represented Nelson County in the Virginia state legislature.

 Randolph was a widower for about ten years after his wife died about 1799.
 He periodically suffered from ill health beginning in 1807, which precluded his ability to travel at times.
 Randolph remarried about 1809 to Mitchie Ballow Pryor of Buckingham County, who did not get along with her stepsons and convinced Randolph to favor her in a rewrite of his will that was dated May 28, 1808.
 Mitchie, whose father was David Pryor, was in her early twenties, perhaps not yet age 21, when she married Randolph, who was in his mid-50s.
 She created disruption within the Jefferson family, including communicating her concerns about Randolph's management of the Snowden estate with her brother-in-law, Thomas Jefferson.
 She was also prone to heavy spending, responsible for large bills with local merchants.
 She conceived a son named John before Randolph died at Snowden on August 17, 1815.
 Randolph suffered an illness in the Spring of 1815, but told his brother in June of that year that he was feeling fine and was involved in the wheat harvest.
 Randolph's sons and Thomas Jefferson tried to break Randolph's last will, which favored Mitchie.
 Mitchie and John then moved to Tennessee, where John died unmarried at age 29.
 Randolph's will called for his property to be sold and the funds divided up among his sons and his slaves were to stay with the family.

+According to research done by descendants of Betty Brown Hemings, he is known to have fathered at least one child with a slave, her son Edwin Jefferson has been shown to have been fathered by him.